sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 Table 5 describes the expected behavior for changes made by the Windows TPM 2.0 driver.
 Please note that only some combinations are allowed.
 Only the allowed combinations and changes are documented.
 All other combinations are invalid.
 Field changes without action by the Windows TPM 2.0 driver means the TPM 2.0 device or the ACPI Start method changed the fields.

-States marked with ‘0’ indicate that this field is CLEAR.
-States marked with ‘1’ indicate that this field is SET.
-States marked with ‘?’ indicate that the value of this field might be either CLEAR or SET.
-The status fields are abbreviated with: ‘ERR’ – Error, ‘CCL’ – Cancel, and ‘STR’ – Start.
+States marked with '0' indicate that this field is CLEAR.
+States marked with '1' indicate that this field is SET.
+States marked with '?' indicate that the value of this field might be either CLEAR or SET.
+The status fields are abbreviated with: 'ERR' - Error, 'CCL' - Cancel, and 'STR' - Start.
 A field can be written either by the Windows TPM 2.0 driver or the TPM 2.0 device interface, which is detailed in the action column.

 <table style="width:100%;">
 <colgroup>